Natural rubber: Pre–World War II

 Before World War II significant uses included door and window profiles, hoses, belts, gaskets, matting, flooring, and dampeners (antivibration mounts) for the automotive industry.
 The use of rubber in car tires (initially solid rather than pneumatic) in particular consumed a significant amount of rubber.
 Gloves (medical, household, and industrial) and toy balloons were large consumers of rubber, although the type of rubber used is concentrated latex.
 Significant tonnage of rubber was used as adhesives in many manufacturing industries and products, although the two most noticeable were the paper and the carpet industries.
 Rubber was commonly used to make rubber bands and pencil erasers.

 Rubber produced as a fiber, sometimes called 'elastic', had significant value to the textile industry because of its excellent elongation and recovery properties.
 For these purposes, manufactured rubber fiber was made as either an extruded round fiber or rectangular fibers cut into strips from extruded film.
 Because of its low dye acceptance, feel and appearance, the rubber fiber was either covered by yarn of another fiber or directly woven with other yarns into the fabric.
 Rubber yarns were used in foundation garments.
 While rubber is still used in textile manufacturing, its low tenacity limits its use in lightweight garments because latex lacks resistance to oxidizing agents and is damaged by aging, sunlight, oil and perspiration.
 The textile industry turned to neoprene (polymer of chloroprene), a type of synthetic rubber, as well as another more commonly used elastomer fiber, spandex (also known as elastane), because of their superiority to rubber in both strength and durability.

 Plants like guayule and the Kazakh dandelion are being explored as alternative sources of natural rubber today.

+World War II

+From 1939 to 1941, Malaya was the world's largest supplier of rubber, producing enough to fully supply the industrial and military needs of the British Empire and all its allies, including the then still officially neutral United States.
+Following the entry of Imperial Japan into World War II in December 1941 and the rapid seizure of Malaya and the Dutch East Indies by Japanese forces in early 1942, the United States was cut off from almost its entire supply of natural rubber and entered a temporary rubber famine.
+As such, it sought to reduce its dependence on Malayan rubber by developing substantial synthetic rubber production.